bonn0062/GSoD/absolute_beginners.rst

 .. image:: images/np_array_dataones.png

-You can easily add them together with the plus sign.
+You can easily add arrays together with the plus sign.

 ::